keptn/keptn.github.io/content/docs/1.0.x/manage/debug/index.md

   Set this to `debug` to set the log level for an individual service.
-  In most cases, you will get the debugging information you need by setting this for the `shippy` shipyard controller and for the `resource-service` being used at the time of the failure you are analyzing.
+  In most cases, you will get the debugging information you need by setting this for the `shippy` shipyard controller and/or for the `resource-service` being used at the time of the failure you are analyzing.

 Remember to reset the `LOG_LEVEL` environment variables